0n4u/wireguard-tor/README.md

 ## WireGuard Configuration

 ### 9. WireGuard Config File
-Here’s a sample WireGuard config file to use:
+To be clear do not REPLACE the config file just add this stuff to it.

 ```ini
 [Interface]